djh1997/proj324/docs/index.md

 | veroboard                                                                                                                       | 3.60  | 1/4      | .90   |
 | 64GB Class 10 MicroSDXC UHS-1 Memory Card & SD Adaptor                                                                          | 23.95 | 1        | 23.95 |
 | total                                                                                                                           |       |          | 94.25 |

-## Criteria Met

--   [x] Make a set of smart sunglasses.
--   [x] Add automatic of control the opacity.
--   [x] Add camera to make dark points over bright points.
--   [x] Add options to swap between modes.
--   [ ] Auto react to headlight/safety improvements.

-All of the stage criteria were met except reaction to headlights.
-It was decided that this wasn't a good idea, since this could interfere with the drivers sight, so this mode will be left out.
-Other safety features added were resetting when you held any mode button.
-Except for a catastrophic error, the system is fail safe not deadly meaning it clears the LCD before exiting.

-Finally an install script was made for the dependencies so that they would all be installed an configured correctly.

 ## Time management